supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/17-stream-analytics.md

         - *None*
 2. Wait for deployment to complete and then go to the deployed Stream Analytics job resource.

-## Create an input for the event stream
+## Task 04: Create an input for the event stream

 Your Azure Stream Analytics job must get input data from the event hub where the sales orders are recorded.